 - Drink a few cups of dandelion and green tea every day.

 Yoga may help improve liver health, and all you need to do is follow the five asanas discussed in the article.
-These poses help stimulate, stretch, and strengthen the liver and prevent conditions like fatty acid liver disease, cirrhosis, etc. However, apart from practicing these yoga asanas, you need to adopt a healthy lifestyle, follow a proper diet, and drink plenty of water (at least eight glasses) to flush out toxins.
+These poses help stimulate, stretch, and strengthen the liver and prevent conditions like fatty acid liver disease, cirrhosis, etc. Additionally, they may also promote relaxation and mindfulness, boost blood circulation and immunity, and improve balance, flexibility, strength, and posture.
+However, apart from practicing these yoga asanas, you need to adopt a healthy lifestyle, follow a proper diet, and drink plenty of water (at least eight glasses) for liver detoxification.
 Also, avoid alcohol, junk and processed foods, sugars, artificial sweeteners, and consume freshly cooked food.
-A holistic lifestyle is the only way to keep your body and organs healthy.
+A natural and holistic lifestyle is the only way to keep your body and organs healthy.

 Frequently Asked Questions